|Style||Fully Escorted & Guided

 Afterwards, enjoy the remainder of the day at leisure.
 Breakfast & lunch provided.

 Day 4: Havana, Alamar & Cojimar.
-This morning, drive to Finca Vigia, Hemmingway’s Cuba retreat and visit Cojimar, the fishing village that was the setting for his book, The Old Man and the Sea.
+This morning, drive to Finca Vigia, Hemingway's Cuba retreat.
 Then, drive to the district of Alamar on the outskirts of Havana.
-Started as an expansive social housing project in the 1970’s, these Soviet-style pre-fabricated concrete apartment blocks are now home to hundreds of thousands of Cubans.
+Started as an expansive social housing project in the 1970's, these Soviet-style pre-fabricated concrete apartment blocks are now home to hundreds of thousands of Cubans.

 Amongst the buildings in Alamar are community gardens, called Organoponicos, where residents grow fruit, vegetables and herbs for their own consumption and local sale.
 Similar to co-op and community gardens in the United States, these Organoponicos facilitate community development and offer Alamar's residents access to fresh produce.
 Enjoy a visit to one of these Organoponicos, which few visitors to Cuba have the opportunity to do.